musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** Mm.

 **Dhammarato:** All right.
 And so going back to the nurturing is the right way to do it.
 Is.
 And you heard me use a lot of language that, that has a nurturing quality to it.
 Like everything is okay.
-The kind of stuff that you would tell to an input.
+The kind of stuff that you would tell to an infant.

 **Anna:** Yeah, it's your baby.
 Okay.